ocademy-ai/machine-learning/README.md

 ### 👍 Ocademy Awesome [In progress]

 A well-structured list of awesome AI courses, turorials, books, tools and other learning resources.
+Have a glance [here](./awesome/).

+### Ocademy GenAI

+Resources about Generative AI, started with a list of [prompts](./generative-ai/prompts/) for for AI Teaching and Learning.

 ### 📓 Ocademy Open Book [In progress]

-An [interactive and visual book](https://ocademy-ai.github.io/machine-learning/intro.html) aims to help millions of busy adults transition into AI.
+An [interactive and visual book](https://ocademy-ai.github.io/machine-learning/intro.html) aims to help millions of busy adults transition into AI, with below 🧩 features,

-### 🧩 Features

 - A curated list of beginner-friendly resources for learning Python, Data Science, Machine Learning, Deep Learning and MLOps.
 - Empower the learning journey with interactive Jupyter Notebooks built by [Jupyter Book](https://jupyterbook.org/) and [RISE](https://github.com/damianavila/RISE), with [TDD](https://en.wikipedia.org/wiki/Test-driven_development) style assignments.